 Page 1: Basic Information

-Pro Tip: Include two extra photos in the envelope with your application form, keep them in a separate plastic bag to avoid damage.
+Pro Tip: If sending a physical photo, include two extra photos in the envelope with your application form, keep them in a separate plastic bag to avoid damage.

 1. Name: Your name has to match your passport, exactly.
 Specifically, it needs to match the computerized text at the bottom of your passport, as below: